-While planning events for the past 13 years, I will say that fundraising events are probably the hardest events to host.
+While planning events for the past 13 years, I will say that fundraising ideas are not always easy to come up with for your fundraiser.
 Despite the economy and not really sure of the financial capabilities of guests, you’re inviting them to your event to ask for money.
 Certainly you have a great cause, but you are still asking for money nonetheless.

 The challenge to fundraisers is having guests see your event as more than just a time to come and party.
 You want to activate them which in return will cause them to help you reach your goal.